Jack O'Billovich

-Melvin John "Mad Dog" O'Billovich (June 5, 1942 – February 13, 1995) was a Canadian football player who played for the Hamilton Tiger-Cats.
+Melvin John "Mad Dog" O'Billovich (June 5, 1942 – February 13, 1995) was an American professional football player who played for the Hamilton Tiger-Cats.
 He won the Grey Cup with Hamilton in 1967.
 He previously played college football at Oregon State University under coach Tommy Prothro.
-His brother, Bob O'Billovich, and son Tony O'Billovich also played in the CFL.
+His brother, Bob O'Billovich, and son Tony O'Billovich also played in the Canadian Football League (CFL).

 O'Billovich died of heart disease in 1995.
 His ashes were scattered at the Tommy Prothro Football Complex practice football fields at Oregon State University.
 He was inducted into the Oregon Sports Hall of Fame in 2008.